Distorted optimal transport: Linear cost with an inverse S-shaped distortion

 If $u+v\ge 2-p$, then $v\ge 2-p-u$.
 Since $C$ induces a measure, which is nonnegative on $[u,1]\times [2-p-u,v]$, we have $C(1,v)-C(1,2-p-u)-C(u,v)+C(u,2-p-u)\ge0$.
 Using \eqref{eq:rw-added1}, this implies $v-(2-p-u)+1-p=u+v-1\ge C(u,v)$.
 On the other hand, since $C\le C^{-}$, we get $C(u,v)=u+v+1$.
 Therefore, putting the above two cases together, we conclude \item The points (a) and (b) above shows that the optimal copula is $C=C^\pm_p$.
 It remains to show $h '(p^+)\ge h'(0^+)$.
 Let $ u= 1-p $ and $ v = 1-\epsilon$, where $\epsilon$ is a small positive number satisfying $\epsilon < p\wedge(1-p)$.
 By \eqref{copulap}, we have $ C(1-p,1-\epsilon ) = 1-p $.
 By Lemma \ref{lemma:1}, the function $t\mapsto K^h_{1-p,1-\epsilon}(t) = h(1-t) + h( p +\epsilon-1 + t ) $ has a minimum point $ t =1-p $ on the interval $[1-p-\epsilon,1-p ]$.
 Hence,

 which implies Letting $\epsilon \rightarrow 0+ $ yields $ h'(p^+ ) \ge h'(0^+ ) $.

 \end{enumerate} The above three steps complete the proof of the implication (ii)$\Rightarrow$(i). \end{proof}

-An implication of Theorem \ref{th:2} is that the restrictive condition $h'(p^+)\ge h(0^+)$ is necessary and sufficient for the existence of a universally optimal transport plan.
-Recall that a universal optimizer is one that does not depend on the marginal distributions, as in the case of comonotonicity in the classic transport theory, which optimizes submodular costs regardless of the marginal distributions.
+The condition $h'(p^+)\ge h(0^+)$ is quite strong in Theorem 4.
+This result has two main implications that are useful for the optimal transport theory. \begin{enumerate}[(a)] \item If $h'(p^+)\ge h'(0+)$ holds, then we can explicitly solve the distorted optimal transport problem regardless of the marginal distributions, just as in the case of comonotonicity in the classic transport theory, which optimizes submodular costs regardless of the marginal distributions. \item If $h'(p^+)\ge h'(0+)$ does not hold, then there is no universal solution to the distorted optimal transport problem; that is, different marginal conditions lead to different solutions, which can be difficult to obtain in general. \end{enumerate} Point (a) can be used to find solutions for some optimal transport problems, and an example is illustrated in Section \ref{sec:R1}.
+Point (b) helps to clarify to which extent beyond the usual framework, we can still hope for universal optimizers.
 As a general message from Theorem \ref{th:2}, without convexity or concavity of $h$, such general optimizers can exist only in very restrictive cases.

 An example of $h$ that does not satisfy the condition $h'(p^+)\ge h'(0^+)$ is presented in Example \ref{ex:non-optimal}, where we have seen that $C^\pm_p$ is not universally optimal for $h$.
 In that example, $h'(p^+)=0<h'(0^+)=2$.